julkue/nw.js-examples/README.md

 # nw.js-examples

-[nw.js][nwjs] features demonstrated in a simple project.
+[NW.js][nwjs] features demonstrated in a simple project.

 ![application screenshot][screen]

-This project will be part of the article "Building a Cross-Platform Desktop App with nw.js" on [Sitepoint][sitepoint].
+This project is part of the article [Building a Cross-Platform Desktop App with NW.js][article] on Sitepoint.

 ## Requirements